synterra/addictioncode/README.md

 These `Thoughts` of `ADDICTIVE_DESIRE` seem like harmless noise, even easy to ignore.
 The brain continues to process stimuli into human behavior, without any sign of general malfunction.
 Irrational and dangerous behavior is excused as being occasional and unusual, an anomaly in an otherwise heathy system.

-However, because `Thoughts` of `ADDICTIVE_DESIRE` are being created in equal numbers to normal `Thoughts`, eventually the `Actions` become irresponsible, unhealthy, and dangerous.
+However, because `Thoughts` of `ADDICTIVE_DESIRE` never can be resolved, eventually the `Actions` become irresponsible, unhealthy, and dangerous.
 Here's another stack of normal `Thoughts`:

 ```
 currentThoughts = [